heroku/heroku-repo/README.md

 This will delete the contents of the build cache stored in the repository.
 This is done inside a run process on the application.

-### rebuild

-    $ heroku repo:rebuild -a appname

-This will empty the remote repository and push the repository up again, effectively triggering an app rebuild.

 ### reset

     $ heroku repo:reset -a appname